-Vicodin is made of a combination of acetaminophen and hydrocodone.
-This drug is incredibly potent and can become addictive in as little as a few uses.
+Vicodin is a drug that is made of a combination of acetaminophen and hydrocodone.
+It is incredibly potent and can become addictive in as little as a few uses.
 Additionally, the acetaminophen in Vicodin can cause liver damage if used incorrectly.
 Despite these facts, hydrocodone is one of the most prescribed painkillers in the United States.

 Vicodin Recovery Basics